 What to Expect

 Cabo San Lucas is a resort city located on the southern tip of the Baja Peninsula on Mexico's west coast.
 The climate is hot and dry.

-Cabo San Lucas is a tender port, which means that you'll need to take a smaller boat from your ship to the marina.
+Cabo San Lucas is a tender port, which means that you'll need to take a smaller boat from your ship to the cruise port.
 Three large cruise ships were tendering passengers to shore on the day of our visit, so it was crowded!

-I felt safe walking around the Cabo San Lucas marina with my children.
+I felt safe walking around the Cabo cruise port with my children.
 We planned our activities in advance, stuck close to the busy tourist zones and did what we could to discourage pickpockets.
 We had no trouble at all.